 If your life has been affected by a DUI, then you know the consequences can be devastating for both you and your family members.
 Consequences can range from hefty fines to losing your license or even facing jail time.
 A DUI will also go on your record and can affect your job security as well.
 It is not something to take lightly.
-If you are facing DUI charges, having someone such as a Las Vegas DUI attorney in your corner can make all the difference.
-A DUI lawyer has significant knowledge of the law and can help you get the best outcome possible.
-For some, a DUI lawyer fighting on their behalf can drastically affect the outcome.
+If you are facing DUI charges, having an attorney in your corner can make all the difference.
+A lawyer has significant knowledge of the law and can help you get the best outcome possible.
+For some, a lawyer fighting on their behalf can drastically affect the outcome.
 In New Jersey, many people facing DWI convictions could find themselves on the receiving end of some good news.
 In fact, over 20,000 convictions could be tossed out.
 If you are unsure as to whether or not you are affected by this Supreme Court decision, consult a DWI lawyer for advice.

 You may be wondering what happened that impacted over 20,000 DWI convictions.
 After examination, it was discovered that over 20,000 breathalyzer tests were not calibrated properly affecting the readings of these tests.
 Allegedly, a New Jersey State Police Sergeant mishandled the breathalyzer devices.
 Because these devices were mishandled, the blood alcohol content reading, or BAC, was not reliable.

 What Was the Ruling?

 After hearing the case, the Supreme Court justices unanimously ruled against police Sergeant Dennis.
 He was convicted of criminal charges and found guilty of tampering with the calibration of breathalyzer devices.
 A required step was skipped in the calibration process.
 Because of this, the Supreme Court also ruled that these devices were inadmissible as evidence.